unoplatform/uno/doc/articles/working-with-the-samples-apps.md

 - Create or reuse a folder named from the namespace of the class your want to test, replacing "`.`" by "`_`"
 - Name your class `Given_Your_Class_Name`
 - Create your test methods using `When_Your_Scenario`
+- An optional ViewModel type may be provided as an attribute so the browser automatically sets an instance as the DataContext of the sample

+> More information about the GivenWhenThen pattern: <https://martinfowler.com/bliki/GivenWhenThen.html>